 I’ll be writing about the video How To Use Narrative Triplets #3 Writing hacks to write a better book SPOILERS – Serenity, from the writing advice series I’m doing on YouTube with Jonathan McKinney.

 I’ve written about Narrative Triplets before, giving examples from SpiderMan- Into The Spiderverse, and Joker.
 This time I’ll be referencing an example from the film Serenity.
 The more you spot Narrative Triplets in existing fiction, the more you’ll understand the different ways to do them and why they’re effective.
-Drop a comment below if you can think of any examples you’ve seen used and I might be able to deconstruct them as an example in another blog.

 A Narrative Triplet is where a concept or a theme is launched in the first use, established in the second, and then resolved in the third.
 It can make a good beginning, middle and end to your story, and makes the experience of reading it or watching it more satisfying for the audience.

 The first appearance of a Narrative Triplet represents something about the character or the story, it is then repeated in the second act to emphasise the point.
 When used in the third act, it’s inverted to demonstrate the end of the arc that has been used through the story.